 Harvesting one of my wheat fields in Kansas

 Getting into new technology

 Technology like FarmLogs is another tool that farmers are going to have to learn to use.
 To me, it's a no brainer.

 Knowledge is key in farming, and I don't think a farmer can ever get enough knowledge, even at my age.

 You've got to get your feet wet, just like swimming.
 The only way you're going to learn is by jumping in.
 Yeah, you may take in a little bit of water, but you're going to survive.
 I will be 68 this summer.
 I'm using FarmLogs, and I thought I'd never get into GPS and all that.

-It’s so helpful to have that extra information and knowledge that Farmlogs provides for me, whether it's through rainfall, satellite imagery, or nitrogen monitoring.
+It’s so helpful to have that extra information and knowledge that FarmLogs provides for me, whether it's through rainfall or satellite imagery.
 That is a huge benefit for any farmer.